-3. Area 3: Cognitive Neuroscience
+3. Area 3: Neuroscience and Fundamentals of Cognition and Intelligence

-The VBFF program is interested in forward-thinking theoretical, computational, and experimental basic research in neuroscience and cognitive science, to better understand the mechanisms of human perception, reasoning, and behavior.
-Maintaining the effectiveness and resilience of human operators, as well as sustaining or enhancing their cognitive capabilities in stressful environments, are of high importance to the DoD.
-Warfighters encounter ever-increasing levels of physical and emotional stress combined with greater cognitive demands from a data-rich operational environment.
-The volume of data and the pace at which processing must be accomplished is already challenging the capabilities of the warfighter for decision-making.
-This challenge is expected to grow further as weapon systems, platforms, and networks increase in complexity.
-Advances in brain science provide a fundamental understanding of these cognitive processes as function of the environment and human physiological state and are therefore of high interest, with the potential for improved human capabilities, such as faster and more accurate information processing, more robust decision making, greater resilience, and more effective communication, including in both humanhuman and human-machine teams.
-Fundamental research in neural activity and brain functions can also lead to the development of brain-machine interfaces (BMIs) to facilitate the integration of the warfighters and future AI agents, provide new forms of control of weapon systems and platforms, offer new and enhanced sensing abilities, and allow smooth motion of motor augmentation devices (e.g., exoskeletons) or prosthetics to restore abilities after injury, or help warfighters recover from brain injury.
+The VBFF program is interested in forward-thinking theoretical, computational, and experimental basic research in neuroscience and associated fields, which can potentially provide revolutionary insights into the foundations of brain function and development, towards a deeper and more comprehensive understanding of the neural processes underlying the various levels of cognition, including learning, reasoning, and intelligence.
+This improved understanding can guide the design of revolutionary approaches to Artificial Intelligence (AI), including, but not limited to, the reproduction of human-like capabilities.
+It also has the potential to enhance human capabilities, such as faster and more accurate information processing, more robust decision making, greater resilience, and more effective communication, including in both human-human and human-machine teams.

+Fundamental research in neural activity and brain functions and development, from genetic programing of cellular growth and differentiation to mechanisms of network formation and reconfiguration, can also lead to the development of new brain-machine interfaces (BMIs) that could facilitate the integration of humans and future AI agents, offer new and enhanced sensing abilities, and allow smooth motion of motor augmentation devices (e.g., exoskeletons) or prosthetics to restore abilities after injury, or help warfighters recover from brain injury.
+These are examples of applications of interest, but not an exhaustive list, and other visionary applications may also be considered.

-Revolutionary basic research that can elucidate brain functions and their relationships with the structures and dynamics of neurons, neural networks, and neurochemistry, may also inform novel approaches to computing and artificial intelligence (AI).
-Recent advances in neuroscience have shown that brain activity is organized at the levels of molecules, neurons, neural circuits, and systems.
-Computational and theoretical neuroscience uses empirical data to model functional mechanisms at all of these levels.
-Fundamental research in neuroscience could then provide key insights into perception, learning, inferential reasoning, and decision-making in future designs of artificial neural networks (ANN), and this is a key interest of this program.
-Novel neuroimaging approaches, ANN architecture experimentations and new learning strategies, as well as improved mathematical tools, potentially provide a sufficient foundation for novel computing architectures with high-level, human-like cognitive functions.
+Novel neuroimaging approaches and other comprehensive and precision measures of neural activity, artificial neural network (ANN) architecture experimentations and new learning strategies, as well as improved mathematical tools, potentially provide a foundation for novel computing architectures with high-level, human-like cognitive functions.
 This reverse-engineering of human and/or animal brain functions into ANNs could initiate an iterative feedback loop to bootstrap our understanding of the brain, make giant steps towards general AI, and design brain-machine interfaces that can repair or augment brain functions.
+Recent advances in neuroscience have shown that brain activity is organized at the levels of molecules, neurons, neural circuits, and systems, presenting a particularly challenging problem in neural model design and verification.
+Approaches lifted from other fields of science, in particular statistical physics, dynamical systems, complexity theory, have provided insight into the brain functions and its plasticity.
+Fundamental research in experimental, computational and mathematical neuroscience could therefore provide key insights into perception, learning, inferential reasoning, and decision-making in future designs of ANNs, a key interest of this program.